 \subsection{Empirical Results}

-\Cref{tab:portraits} shows the quantitative performances of \textit{Portraits}, and \Cref{fig:portraits} displays two subjects, a man and a woman, each with four images, generated by all approaches.
-We measure the similarity (Face Sim.) and diversity (Face Div.) of the training dataset CelebA for reference.
-Although StoryDiffusion exhibits the highest similarity, surpassing even CelebA, its diversity remains low.
+\Cref{tab:portraits} shows the quantitative performance on \textit{Portraits}, and \Cref{fig:portraits} displays two subjects, a man and a woman, each with four images, generated by all approaches.
+We measure the similarity (Sim) and diversity (Div) of the training dataset CelebA for reference.
+Although StoryDiffusion exhibits the highest similarity, even surpassing CelebA, its diversity remains low.
 Subjects generated from different batches with different initial noise converge toward a similar appearance.
 Our approach achieves comparable similarity to StoryDiffusion and CelebA while generating diverse subjects.

-We demonstrate the examples of \textit{Scenes} in \Cref{fig:scenes} and present the quantitative performance in \Cref{tab:scenes}.
+We demonstrate examples from \textit{Scenes} in \Cref{fig:scenes} and present the quantitative performance in \Cref{tab:scenes}.
 We compare our approach against Consistory and StoryDiffusion because 1Prompt1Story does not support free-form prompts.
-It operates with a particular prompt structure where a subject description is followed by multiple context descriptions.
-Our model performs favorably in face similarity while performing comparably in diversity and fidelity.
+It operates with a specific prompt structure where a subject description is followed by multiple context descriptions.
+Our model performs favorably on face similarity while performing comparably on diversity and fidelity.